Installing Pipework

 How should pipework access a building?

-How should outdoor below ground services be installed?
+How should below ground pipework be installed?

 Can pipework be laid in a contaminated environment?